 Fitbit has done a Hoover - it's now so synonymous with fitness trackers that even non-techies use it as shorthand for health-watching bands.

-The trouble is, it now offers eight - yes, eight - different types of fitness-tracking wearable, and it’s hard to know where to start.
-Particularly with the recent arrival of the genre-blurring Alta HR.
+The trouble is, it now offers six different types of fitness-tracking wearable, and it’s hard to know where to start.
+Particularly with the recent arrival of powerful Fitbit Ionic.

 Fear not though, because we’ve reviewed them, studied them, and learnt their innermost secrets, to determine which one you should be strapping/clipping onto your body: